-Setting-up of wholesale distribution centres
+Setting-up of wholesale distribution centres (from 2016)

-Infrastructure services - Electricity network, market and port equipment, roads, environmental protection
+Federal Targeted Programme "Sustainable Development of Rural Areas 2014-17 and up to 2020" - Electricity network, market and port equipment, roads, and environmental protection.

-Federal Programme South of Russia: Development of Ingushetiya
+Federal Programme South of Russia: Development of Ingushetiya (2013 and 2014)

-Repair and maintenance of common infrastructure - 30% of total expenditures are allocated to storage, marketing and other physical infrastructure
+Repair and maintenance of common infrastructure - 30% of total expenditures are allocated to storage, marketing and other physical infrastructure (70% allocated to J.1.
+Hydrological infrastructure).